About ODReference

 ODReference brings together contact lens calculators, ophthalmic medication tables, and clinical reference values designed for chairside use.
 The goal is simple: help you move from decision to documentation with less friction, whether you are converting a refraction to a contact lens power, confirming glaucoma dosing, or reviewing dry eye testing norms.

 Every page is designed to be clean, mobile friendly, and quick to scan in a busy clinic.
-Tables emphasize the details that matter most in exam rooms and on call: dosing, age guidance, pregnancy notes, replacement schedules, parameters, and practical pearls.
+Tables and articles emphasize the details that matter most in exam rooms and on call: dosing with brand and generic names, age and pregnancy guidance, replacement schedules, lens parameters, clinical decision frameworks, and practical pearls that differentiate from encyclopedic or patient-facing sources.

 Content is reviewed and expanded over time to reflect evolving guidelines, new products, and changes that genuinely improve patient care.